fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 Note that a HelmRepository can be [reconciling](#reconciling-helmrepository) while failing at the same time, for example due to a newly introduced configuration issue in the HelmRepository spec.
+When a reconciliation fails, the `Reconciling` Condition reason would be `ProgressingWithRetry`.
+When the reconciliation is performed again after the failure, the reason is updated to `Progressing`.

 #### Stalled HelmRepository